milsab/DATA-SCIENCE_SMART-TECH/itmd-521/Reports/ReadMe-report-2.md

- ### Your observations and comments about the subject.
+ ### My observations and comments about the subject.

  In my opinion, the meetup was very useful.
 I learned the following tips and concepts from this meeting: